sgibson8/demo/README.txt

-# Demo Project README
+This is a test file for GIT.

-This is a simple readme file.
+Example of a test file.